dcunited001/dcunited001.github.io/_posts/2017-06-05-international-trends-2020-universal-basic-income.md

   underdeveloped economies, which provides a framework for economic growth in the 21st century

+### National Service is more expensive than it's worth on the surface

+- this will make UBI seem more worthwhile ... it's not

+###

+- since a goal should be to increase the variety and quantity of skills available in the labor force
+  - then knowledge should be mapped out and an education system revamped for adults
+  - the idea is to quantify & measure the skills available and to partially leverage national service to develop those skills in the workforce
+  - so, after we spend a fuckton of money, we at least have, in the end, an incredibly capable citizenry
+- how to explain this idea so it sounds different than "community college for adults"
+  - because i mean for it to be a means of building knowledge/skills through experinece in national service,

+### what do you do with 20 - 100 million adults?

+  - that leaves our labor force competitive and our citizenry capable
+  - that build out economic opportunities and options for projection of soft power
+  - and how do you prepare to train and mobilize this many people without significant disruption to the domestic economy

 ### UBI or National Service Must Be Economically Sustainable